jjdeuce06/refactored-telegram/README.md

 ## Github getting started
-In this course, I am taught to navigate Github successfulyl
+In this course, I am taught to navigate Github successfuly

 ## The basics
 Understand use of Github